Russia's 'Justin Bieber' seeks to take world by storm

 "My dream is to score a hat-tick in the World Cup final – to score in the 9th, 19th and 29th minutes," he said with a smile.

-"However, if we are really going to fantasize, then it would be possible to become the champions of the universe."
+"However, if we are really going to fantasise, then it would be possible to become the champions of the universe."

 (Edited by Tim Collings and Mike Collett)